This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Decontamination with activated charcoal is only indicated if all of the following criteria is met:

-- The child presents within 1 hour of ingestion
+- The child presents within 2 hours of ingestion AND

 - There is no co-ingestant that may lead to decreasing GCS or seizures